Romii646/WebBased-InventorySystem/README.md

    - Import the SQL schema to create the necessary tables.

 5. **Configure Database Connection:**
-   - Update the database connection details in `wLInventory.php`.
+   - Update the database connection details in `database.php`.

 6. **Set Writable Permissions:**
    - Ensure the error log paths in `pcSetUpProcess.php` and `database_operations.php` are writable.